johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 ## ** Repository Setup**
 To begin, download the **starter files** from the [CI Lab repository](https://github.com/UNLV-CS472-672/CI) and copy them into the local copy of your fork of the team repository.

+- Make sure to copy create or copy the `.gitignore` file [CI Lab repository](https://github.com/UNLV-CS472-672/CI) in your repository to prevent committing unnecessary files like `.pyc`, `__pycache__/`, and environment-specific files.

 # **Step 1: Setting Up GitHub Actions for Continuous Integration (CI)**

 ## ** Overview**